mihaicrisanbodea/programming-enclosures/README.md

 Because in some cases this is not possible, the async method can be ran in a synchronous fashion by calling `.ConfigureAwait(false)` on top of it.
 ___

-**Asynchronous methods with void return type** are bad news.<br/>
+**Asynchronous methods with `void` return type** are bad news.<br/>
-Such methods cannot be awaited, because they don't return a task.<br/>
+Such methods cannot be awaited, because they don't return a task.
-Also, any exceptions thrown will not be handled.<br/>
-In conclusion, `Task` or `Task<T>` should be used as return types for asynchronous methods, and `void` only for event handlers.
+That's why, asynchronous methods should only have `Task` or `Task<T>` as return types for, and `void` should be used only for event handlers.
 ___